great-expectations/great_expectations/docs/guides/expectations/features_custom_expectations/how_to_add_statement_renderers_for_an_expectation.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-This guide will help you implement renderers for your custom Expectations, allowing you to control how your custom Expectations are displayed in Data Docs.
-Implementing renderers as part of your custom Expectations is not strictly required - if not provided, Great Expectations will render your Expectation using a basic default renderer:
+This guide will help you implement Statement Renderers for your Custom Expectations.
+Renderers allow you to control how your Custom Expectations are displayed in your [Data Docs](../../../reference/data_docs.md).

+Implementing renderers as part of your Custom Expectations is not strictly required - if not provided, Great Expectations will render your Custom Expectation using a basic default renderer:

 ![Expectation rendered using default renderer](../../../images/expectation_fallback.png)